StevenMayher/431-2021/classes/class18/README.md

 ## A Gentleman's Guide to Love and Murder

 - The musical I am performing in opens this Friday evening, 2021-10-29 and continues on the weekends through 2021-11-20.
 A message like this will appear on the bottom of the next few READMEs until the show is over.
 If you are interested, visit https://github.com/THOMASELOVE/theater for more details.
 If you are not interested, then I thank you for your patience.
+Let me just emphasize again that coming or not coming to the show will have no impact on your grade in this course, at all.